 Tip: Excel with Macro should be saved as *.xlsm as Excel Macro-Enabled workbook to save the macros in it.

 Explanation of Excel Macro:

 If we go by definition, Macro is a set of rules or patterns, which specifies how a certain input sequence should be mapped to a certain output sequence according to a defined procedure.

 Things to Remember About Record a Macro in Excel

 - Macro Name should not contain space.

 - A macro should be saved as “Excel Macro-Enabled Workbook” and extension as *.xlsm.

-- Before writing any VBA code we need to activate developer Tab from customizing ribbon button in the options.
+- Before writing any VBA code, we need to activate the developer Tab by customizing the ribbon button in the options.

 - Excel Macro Recorder has its limitations, but we can virtually automate anything from Excel VBA.